-This is a very common question and one that is absolutely crucial.
+This is a very common question and one that is crucial.

-In most cases you will need some type of a charge controller to safely charge a battery pack.
+In most cases, you will need a charge controller to safely charge a battery pack.
 This prevents overcharging and reduction in the battery life of the system.

-Battery technologies such as Lithium Ion, Lithium Iron Phosphate, Nickel Metal Hydride, or Nickel Cadmium always require a charge controller to safely recharge the battery pack.
+Battery technologies such as Lithium Ion, Lithium Iron Phosphate, Nickel Metal Hydride, or Nickel Cadmium require a charge controller to safely recharge the battery pack.
 Lead acid batteries are the exception to the rule.
-If you are trying to charge a lead acid battery quickly or using a large solar module you will want to have a charge controller to keep the battery from overcharging and drying the electrolyte in the battery.
+If you are trying to charge a lead acid battery quickly or using a large solar panel, you will want a charge controller to keep the battery from overcharging and drying the electrolyte.

-If you are using a solar module for a low current maintenance charging this can be done safely without a charge controller as long as the solar panel output is <1% of the battery capacity.
-For example, if you have a 12V, 100Ah battery this could be safely trickle charged with a panel capable of supplying up to 1A at 13.4V.
+Using a solar module for low current maintenance charging can be done safely without a charge controller as long as the solar panel output is <1% of the battery capacity.
+For example, if you have a 12V, 100Ah battery, this could be safely trickle-charged with a panel capable of supplying up to 1A at 13.4V.

-Most notably, chargers using a three stage charging algorithm will slowly dry out the battery once it has reached a full charge.
-The reason for this is that when the solar starts producing power each morning the charger will start at stage 1.
-It will quickly switch to stage 2 since the battery voltage is high indicating a close to full charge.
-During stage 2 the charger will top off the battery and balance the cells by taking the battery voltage up to 14.3-14.6V, which will take a few hours.
-After that is achieved the charger will move to stage 3 which is a float voltage maintenance charge at 13.4V with a trickle of current.
+Most notably, chargers using a three-stage charging algorithm will slowly dry out the battery once it has reached a full charge.
+This is because when the solar starts producing power each morning, the charger will start at stage 1.
+It will quickly switch to stage 2 since the high battery voltage indicates a close to full charge.
+During stage 2, the charger will top off the battery and balance the cells by taking the battery voltage up to 14.3-14.6V, which will take a few hours.
+After that, the charger will move to stage 3, a float voltage maintenance charge at 13.4V with a trickle of current.

-It is the high voltage cell balancing that occurs in stage two that causes the battery to dry out and reduces its lifetime.
-Three stage chargers work very well when they are connected to the grid and only take the battery through stage 2 once and then hold it in stage 3.
-It is the repeated cell balancing in stage two that occurs due to the daily on-off cycling of the solar that destroys the battery.
+The high voltage cell balancing that occurs in stage two causes the battery to dry out and reduces its lifetime.
+Three-stage chargers work very well when connected to the grid and only take the battery through stage 2 once and then hold it in stage 3.
+The repeated cell balancing in stage two occurs due to the daily on-off cycling of the solar that destroys the battery.

-Charge controllers aren’t just something that is nice to know about.
+Charge controllers aren’t just nice to know about.
 They could very easily be a part of your system and one that you must utilize to avoid damaging your battery.

-We will talk through your design, setup and ensure that you get the best possible performance from your solar, battery and charge controller helping you create a fantastic system.
+We will discuss your design and setup and ensure that you get the best possible performance from your solar, battery and charge controller, helping you create a fantastic system.